rhroberts/kfit/NOTES.md

 ## TO-DOs

+### Packaging

+- [ ] Start by publishing with snapcraft
+    - Once that's done consider options for other platforms

 ### High Priority

 * I think finishing the below high-priority tasks will get the app to a place where it's decently user friendly